Market research in the marketing plan

 So for example, if you’re looking at how your advertising performed, you can look at media data like the level of investment, the share of voice (how you spent versus competitors) and the reach and frequency numbers.

-If you’re reviewing a new product launch, you can look at consumer data like the number of trialists and repeat buyers, and you can look at distribution data.
-How many retailers stocked your product, and how did it perform in-store?
+For a product launch review, you can look at marketing data like the number of trialists and repeat buyers.
+You can look at distribution data.
+How many retailers stocked your product, and how did it perform in-store, for example?

 Each previous marketing activity you review, you should compare the actual performance vs the objective set out before you did that activity.
 You want to try and explore any differences, and rationalise why they happened.
 This gives you direction on what to do next.